cschaffner/crunchsite/README.md

-to pull the heroku database to the localhost (using the database wwsite) ~/Sites/windmillwindupsite > heroku pg:pull DATABASE_URL wwsite
+to pull the heroku database to the localhost (using the database wwsite) ~/Sites/windmillwindupsite > heroku pg:pull DATABASE_URL crunchsite

 * Daily backups of the HEROKU database are now kept on Amazon S3 (via another heroku app)